scribe-security/docs/docs/CLI/valint/README.md

 ## Evidence verification - `verify` command
 `verify` command allows one to verify the target and its respective evidence.

-The verification flow includes two parts, the first is a PKI and identity verification on the evidence the second is a policy based verification.
+The verification flow includes two parts, the first is a PKI and identity verification on the evidence the second is a policy-based verification.

 Verification flow for `attestations` which are signed evidence formats includes PKI and identity verification as well as policy verification. <br />
 Verification flow for `statements` that are unsigned evidence includes policy verification only. <br />